Obsidian-OS/installer/README.md

 ## Development

-The installer is written in Python and uses the PySide6 framework for its graphical user interface.
+The installer is written in C++ and uses the Qt framework for its graphical user interface.

 ## Test Mode
 There's also the **Test Mode** which you can simulate installation, without touch any of your drives.
 Kinda like dry-run..